pimterry/loglevel/README.md

   Likewise, loggers will inherit the root logger’s `methodFactory`.
 After creation, each logger can have its `methodFactory` independently set.
 See the *plugins* section below for more about `methodFactory`.

+* A `log.getLoggers()` method.

+  This will return you the dictionary of all loggers created with `getLogger`, keyed off of their names.

 ## Plugins